API key restrictions

 Beyond rate limiting, you can limit the maximum number of hits an API key can retrieve in one call.
 The default value is

-0 (unlimited, which is technically 1000).
-Just like rate limiting, this parameter can protect you from external attempts to crawl your entire index by bulk querying.
+0 (unlimited, which is technically up to 1,000 hits).
+As with rate limiting, this parameter can protect you from external attempts to crawl your entire index by bulk querying.

 You can set the validity duration of a key (in seconds).
 Short-lived API keys are useful to grant temporary access to your data, for example, during demos.
 The default value is

 You can define a list of referrers authorized to query the API with a given key.
 If unspecified or empty, it defaults to any referrer.

 https://algolia.com/*restricts access to all referrers starting with https://algolia.com.

 *.algolia.comrestricts access to all referrers ending with .algolia.com.

 - To allow access for the full algolia.com domain, you can use

 Like all HTTP headers, referrers can be spoofed, so you should not rely on them to secure your data.
 Please read our best practices using HTTP referers.

 Origin headers from third-party requests.
 If you’re using a search API key with restrictions on the referrer, this will prevent users from searching on these browsers.